miguel-martin/update-ojs/README.md

 - Downloads specified OJS release
 - Backups old OJS db and files
-- Stops Apache and MySQL
+- Stops Apache
 - Moves new release to htdocs folder
 - Copies previous config.inc.php, public/ and plugins/ to new release
 - Edits config.inc.php ('installed = On' to 'installed = Off')
 - Runs OJS update script
 - Ensures correct user:group permission of everything in ojsfolder
-- Starts MySQL and Apache
+- Starts Apache

 You might run this as a privileged user (root).
 Use at your own risk! :)